-- 12. Plaintiffs bring this class action on behalf of themselves and all other individuals similarly situated in the State of Florida pursuant to Rule 23(a) and (b)(2) of the Federal Rules of Civil Procedure. - 13.
-The Plaintiffs bring this case as a statewide class action on behalf of:
+12. Plaintiffs bring this class action on behalf of themselves and all other individuals similarly situated in the State of Florida pursuant to Rule 23(a) and (b)(2) of the Federal Rules of Civil Procedure.

+13. The Plaintiffs bring this case as a statewide class action on behalf of:

 All Florida Medicaid beneficiaries under age 21 who have been or will be required to establish their need for Medicaid services under Defendant's standard for medical necessity set forth in Fla.
 Admin.
-Code R. 59G-1.010. - 14.
-The requirements of Rule 23(a) and (b)(2) of the Federal Rules of Civil Procedure are met for the following reasons: - a.
+Code R. 59G-1.010.

+14. The requirements of Rule 23(a) and (b)(2) of the Federal Rules of a.
 The class is so numerous that joinder of all members is impracticable.
 As of March 31, 2021, there were 2,366,388 children under age 21 enrolled in Florida's Medicaid program and entitled to EPSDT services.